herraa1/omega-case-x3l-v1/computer-case.md

   * heat shrink tube red
   * heat shrink tube black

-Instead of the XT30 connector you can use any other properly sized and rated connector to decouple the panel mount installation from the dc-adapter.
+Instead of the XT30 connector you can use any other properly sized and rated connector to decouple the "panel-mount barrel connector" installation from the dc-adapter.
 The size of the connector used must allow the insertion of the washer and nut for the female panel mount barrel connector.
 Another option is to not decouple the installation and to attach directly the female panel mount barrel connector to the dc-adapter, but that makes it difficult to replace the dc-adapter in case of failure or upgrade.